MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-scenario-function-sb-trigger.md

 * A Service Bus namespace.
 If you don't have a namespace, [create your namespace first](../service-bus-messaging/service-bus-create-namespace-portal.md).
 For more information, see [What is Azure Service Bus?](../service-bus-messaging/service-bus-messaging-overview.md)

 * A function app, which is a container for your functions.
-If you don't have a function app, [create your function app first](../azure-functions/functions-get-started.md), and make sure to and make sure that you select .NET for the **Runtime stack** property.
+If you don't have a function app, [create your function app first](../azure-functions/functions-get-started.md), and make sure that you select .NET for the **Runtime stack** property.

 * Basic knowledge about [how to create a Consumption logic app workflow](quickstart-create-first-logic-app-workflow.md).